top of page

 Policy Statement

-At Young Designers Academy, we are fully committed to safeguarding and promoting the welfare of all children who attend our club.
-We recognise our duty of care and responsibility to ensure a safe and nurturing environment where children can express themselves creatively.
-This policy sets out the principles and procedures we follow to safeguard children in accordance with UK legislation and best practices.
+At Young Designers Academy, we are fully committed to safeguarding and promoting the welfare of all children who attend our academy.
+We recognise our duty of care and responsibility to provide a safe, creative, and inclusive environment where children can thrive.
+This policy outlines the principles and procedures we follow to safeguard children in accordance with UK legislation, statutory guidance, and recognised best practice.

 1. Policy Aims